-A majority (40 of the 78 respondents or 51.28%) of the Non-Bank respondents felt that Fintech is unlikely to bring any significant risks.
-This group is optimistically biased, and perhaps this is driven by more of a
+In stark contrast, majority (40 of the 78 respondents or 51.28%) of the Non-Bank respondents felt that Fintech is unlikely to bring any significant risks.
+This group is optimistically biased, and perhaps this is driven by more of a need for modernisation in this sector.
+Consistent with Banks and other stakeholders,